 As we explained in a very recent article, the percentage of PIP awards that were increased as a result of a planned award review was as high as one in four until September 2024, when there was a sudden and unexplained fall.

 So, for most people, a letter telling them that they have won a reprieve from assessment for several years will be nothing but wonderful news.
-But for a significant proportion, it will mean that unless they feel able to challenge the decision, they will spend years more on an award that they believe is less than they are entitled to.
+But for a significant proportion, it will mean that unless they feel able to challenge the decision or ask for a change of circumstances review, they will spend years more on an award that they believe is less than they are entitled to.

 Meanwhile the DWP will save itself a lot of work and a lot of money.